-The Gospel Comes with a House Key is founded on scripture, viewing God’s character and Christ’s ministry through the lens of hospitality.
+The Gospel Comes with a House Key is founded on the Scriptures, viewing God’s character and Christ’s ministry through the lens of hospitality.
 Throughout the book, Rosaria aptly reminds us, “Jesus dined with sinners but he didn’t sin with sinners”.
 This paradox is at the heart of understanding and overcoming our hesitancy for hospitality.
 Christ’s hospitality was a manifestation of grace and mercy at the sacrifice of reputation and comfort.
 The Church today still experiences Christ’s hospitality, in his intercession and through prayer and fellowship with his body.

 The book weaves these important theological truths together with Rosaria’s own impeccable gift for story-telling.
 Anecdotes, sweet and sombre, give the book the same intimacy and vulnerability as the ministry it promotes.
 As you read, you feel as if you were at Rosaria’s kitchen bench, in amongst shopping lists, homeschool curriculums and old-friends.
 That is the beauty of the hospitality habits practiced by Rosaria and her family; they are unassumingly domestic and yet unbelievably powerful.
-As Christianity becomes increasingly sidelined in our communities, we must invite people back in—not for a debate but for dinner.
+As Christianity becomes increasingly sidelined in our communities, we must invite people back in—not for a debate—but for dinner.